Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 Cromwell (rest stop)

-How long to spend in Cromwell: 1 or 2 hours
+How long to spend in Cromwell: One or two hours

-If you’re opting to get to Queenstown quickly, you’ll likely want to drive through Cromwell.
+If you want to get to Queenstown quickly, you’ll likely want to drive through Cromwell.
 This route is the fastest and most convenient.

 Extra stop: Gibbston Valley